Taylor Suarez

-Taylor Marie Suarez (born May 27, 2005) is an American college soccer player who plays as a forward for the Florida State Seminoles.
+Taylor Marie Suarez (born July 27, 2005) is an American professional soccer player who plays as a midfielder or forward for Angel City FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Florida State Seminoles, winning the national championship and earning second-team All-American honors in 2025.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.

 Early life

-Suarez grew up in Charlotte, North Carolina, one of three children born to Lorie and Rick Suarez.
-She is of Puerto Rican and Portuguese descent.
-Her family played college baseball, her father at Seton Hall and her brothers at Charlotte and Lenoir–Rhyne.
-She began playing soccer at age three or four.
-She played club soccer for Charlotte Soccer Academy, earning ECNL All-American honors in 2021–22.

-Suarez attended Ardrey Kell High School, where she played three years of high school soccer before graduating early.
-She led her school to the 4A state final as a sophomore in 2022, contributing 18 goals and 12 assists though she missed part of the regular season for national team duties.
-In her junior year in 2023, she recorded 36 goals and 33 assists and led the team to win its first state championship, scoring once and assisting twice in the 3–2 victory in the final.
-She was named the Charlotte Observer, NCSCA, and Gatorade North Carolina player of the year in both her sophomore and junior years.
+Suarez grew up in Charlotte, North Carolina.
+She began playing soccer when she was three or four.
+She played club soccer for Charlotte Soccer Academy, earning ECNL All-American honors in 2022.
+She attended Ardrey Kell High School, where she played three years of high school soccer before graduating early.
+She led the school to the 4A state final as a sophomore in 2022, contributing 18 goals and 12 assists though she missed part of the regular season due to youth national team selection.
+In her junior year in 2023, she posted 36 goals and 33 assists and led the team to win their first state championship, scoring once and assisting twice in the 3–2 victory in the final.
+She was named the Charlotte Observer, NCSCA, and North Carolina Gatorade Player of the Year following both her sophomore and junior seasons.
+She originally committed to play college soccer for the North Carolina Tar Heels before switching her commitment to the Florida State Seminoles.
+She was ranked by TopDrawerSoccer as the 21st-best prospect of the 2024 class, part of Florida State's top-ranked recruiting class.

 College career

-Suarez scored three goals and added five assists in her freshman season with the Florida State Seminoles in 2024.
-She netted the team's first goal in 3–2 victory over North Carolina in the final of the ACC tournament.
+Suarez scored 3 goals in 14 games for the Florida State Seminoles as a freshman in 2024, missing about a month while at the 2024 FIFA U-20 Women's World Cup.
+In the ACC tournament final, she opened the scoring in a 3–2 victory over North Carolina.
+The team earned a one seed in the NCAA tournament but was upset on penalties in the second round.
+Suarez became a regular starter for the Seminoles as a sophomore in 2025, scoring 5 goals and adding 9 assists in 22 games.
+She had one goal and five assists during the NCAA tournament, including the winning assist to Wrianna Hudson in the 1–0 win over Stanford in the final, as Florida State won their fifth national title.
+She earned second-team All-ACC and second-team All-American recognition and was named in the NCAA all-tournament team.
+After her sophomore season, she announced that she would give up her remaining college eligibility and turn pro.

+Club career

+Angel City FC announced on January 8, 2026, that they had signed Suarez to her first professional contract on a three-year deal.
+She made her professional debut as an 80th-minute substitute for Kennedy Fuller in a season-opening 4–0 victory over the Chicago Stars on March 15.
+On August 1, she scored her first professional goal in a 1–1 draw with the Kansas City Current.